RobinLinus/coins-legacy/notes/bitcoin-usability.md

 ## Ecosystem of Apps
 Ideally, there exists a clean ecosystem of solutions which are designed to inter-operate seamlessly and cover the full spectrum of use cases.
-Ideally, the Bitcoin community offers an ecosystem experience like Apple or Google.
+Ideally, the Bitcoin community offers a frictionless ecosystem experience like Apple or Google.

 Of course, there is already a great ecosystem.
 It is growing and I love that.
 Still, I would advocate for better standards and consistency.
 All successful ecosystems have a clear design language.
 Ideally such a language accompanies the user consistently throughout the full experience.
 The consistent repetition of designs and usability metaphors simplifies the user experience and thus, makes it secure.